umd-fire-coml/BeeTrack/README.md

 # BeeTrack
 work in progress.
 We are trying to track bees with CNNs.

+Currently we are unsure if we want to track physically unmarked bees or not.
+We think we will try the first, because it is a harder problem.

+The problem with that is we literally don't have a dataset.
+We are labeling bees on our own.
+It is estimated to take +5 minutes per image (according to Mr. Ho)

 We first was thinking of implementing this model:

 ![alt image](model_plot.png)